 Our centerfold films are available from 35 gauge to 150 gauge.
 The gauge of the film will determine the footage of the roll.
 Film lengths range from 1,750 to 8,750 feet.
 We currently offer widths of centerfold film ranging from 6 inches to 58 inches.

 Centerfold shrink film is used for various applications ranging from tabletop shrink machinery to L-bar sealers to side sealers.

 When using centerfold shrink film, the sealer will seal the front, the back, and the side of the film before being sent into the heat tunnel.

 Depending on the distributor's inventory, you can buy individual rolls or pallet load quantities of centerfold shrink film.

 Applications For Single-Wound VS Centerfold Shrink Film

-When packaging your products with centerfold film, generally the seam is visible on three sides.
-With single wound, the seal appears on two sides with an overlapped seam on the bottom.
+When packaging your products on an L-bar sealer or side sealer, the seal is visible on three sides.
+With a lap seal machine, the seal appears on two sides with an overlapped seal on the bottom.

-Centerfold can run on various types of side or L-sealers.
-Single-wound film applications would be run through a horizontal form, fill, and seal machine.
-The main difference here, is the type of machinery that these films are commonly run on.
+Centerfold shrink film can run on various types of side or L-bar sealers.
+Single-wound films run on horizontal form, fill and seal machines (lap sealers), and side sealers with center-folders.
+The main difference here is the type of machinery that these films are commonly run on.

-When it comes to the product packaging itself, the aesthetic of the package can be a concern based on where the seams are placed.
-Depending on how you want your packaging to look on the shelf, you will need to decide where you want your seams to show and choose the correct application.
+When it comes to the product packaging itself, the aesthetic of the package can be a concern based on where the seals are placed.
+Depending on how you want your packaging to look on the shelf, you will need to decide where you want your seals to show and choose the correct application.